The Law Enforcement and Policing Fellowship

 The Fellowship

 The Law Enforcement & Policing Fellowship offers opportunities for police officers, lawyers, technology professionals, journalists, and law graduates to work under the guidance of some of India’s foremost experts.
-The Fellows will work on a policy brief that will contribute to the discourse on policing in the information age.
+The Fellows will work on a policy brief/paper that will contribute to the discourse on policing in the information age.

 Indian Police Foundation (IPF) is a knowledge and institutional partner of the Law Enforcement and Policing Fellowship.